sagemath/trac_to_gh/Issue 7625.md

 # Issue 7625: include new version of sagenb (0.4.5)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7625

 Original creator: was